Think of the actions you perform when constructing a mosaic.

 perhaps phrases which sound good to you when spoken aloud, perhaps some other criterion.

-You can assemble them with judgement: I like this piece in this place.
+You can assemble them with judgment: I like this piece in this place.

 Like mosaic the final work may be representational, or abstract.